-If you’re considering a new, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-You can join this rewarding industry by becoming an HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to make.
+One of the most in-demand careers is working as an HVAC technician.
+Learn more about their skill set, how to become one and about how much you can expect to make.

-What Is an HVAC Technician?
+What Does It Mean to Be an HVAC Technician?

 A HVAC technician should be able to repair, install and maintain heating and cooling systems.
-Many technicians are skilled with both residential and commercial equipment.
-And, most importantly, you’ll receive a comprehensive education about:
+Most technicians will earn experience on equipment in both homes and commercial properties.
+And, most importantly, you’ll learn a great deal about:

 - Air conditioners